royaltm/spectrusty-tutorial/step5.md

 ### Stereo

-Because we have an additional source of the sound, we need to update the `render_audio` method.
+Because we have an additional source of the sound - a PSG, we need to update the `render_audio` method.

 ```rust
 impl<C: Cpu, U> ZxSpectrum<C, U>